sockenklaus/XmlStats/README.md

 ## Usage

+### Game side

+At this time of the development you are only able to reload the plugin without reloading the whole server:

+	/xmlstats reload

+### Browser side

 Afterwards you can access the following xml files:

 For a list of all known players on your server: